yannoff/yamltools/README.md

 The YAML Tools Project is based on the well-known [symfony/yaml](https://github.com/symfony/yaml) component, which implements its own engine to dump/parse YAML data.

-Too reasons motivated the choice:
+Two reasons motivated the choice:

 - The component is a standalone, pure PHP implementation: no need to have the [Yaml PHP extension](http://pecl.php.net/package/yaml) installed, guaranteeing a wider support for many platforms.
 - The dumps are more pretty-print oriented, and more flexible, allowing to customize indentation and inline wrapping level.